 I really enjoyed working closely with a colleague and I would recommend it to anyone.
 Job sharing provides a great opportunity to support and learn from your colleague and promotes a dynamic and flexible workforce.

-When I returned to work after my second maternity leave, I knew that I wanted to continue to work and develop my career, but that I also wanted to spend more time with my family.
-I had found managing a communications function full-time, with considerable on-call elements, more challenging with children and wanted to have a better work/life balance.
+When I returned to work after my second maternity leave, I knew that I wanted to continue to work and develop my career,.
+However, I also wanted to spend more time with my family whilst having the time to dedicate to being a charity trustee and to complete my MSc.
+I therefore took the decision to work part time for a year.

-It has allowed me to spend valuable time with my children whilst they are small, whilst retaining a career in communications that I’ve worked more than 20 years to develop.
-For my employer, it has allowed them to retain experience, and their agreement to support me working flexibly encourages loyalty and commitment to the organisation.
+Part time working enabled me to spend valuable time with my children, whilst retaining a career in communications that I’d worked hard to develop.
+For my employer, it allowed them to retain experience, and their agreement to support me working flexibly encouraged loyalty and commitment to the organisation.
+The hours away from the office are valuable – they increase resilience and provide a new perspective.

 Making the adjustment from full- to part-time and accepting what is and isn’t doable in a week is challenging.
-I’ve learnt this is about managing expectations and being disciplined, but you can feel like you aren’t doing anything properly sometimes.
-It can feel frustrating to miss key meetings on days you are not in, and you can feel less visible and therefore sometimes less effective.
+I learnt this is about managing expectations and being disciplined, but this requires investment.
+It can feel frustrating to miss key meetings on days you are not in, and there is no doubt you are less visible and are restricted in the roles you can consider, although I am committed to working to change this.

 Talk to others, ideally in similar roles, about what has and hasn’t worked for them to get an idea of what is possible and how different people have achieved this.
-I was much more confident after my second maternity leave in knowing what would practically work for both me and my employer and being very clear about this from the start.
-Be realistic with yourself and your employer about what is and isn’t achievable working part-time, and set clear expectations with your team.
+Be realistic with yourself and your employer, and set clear expectations with your team.
+Consider a job share as a method of enabling access to the most challenging roles.
+I have undertaken research for the GCS on job sharing and the evidence is compelling about its positive impact on career development.

-Make sure that you set realistic objectives for the hours worked – I realise I have been very poor at supporting part-time workers to do this in the past.
-Think about scheduling key meetings on days which are best for part-time workers/job sharers etc. Do not assume that part time workers are less committed to their jobs or career because they are not always visible – my experience is that part-time workers can be more focused because the time they have available to complete work is reduced.
-Try not to see part-time working as an inconvenience – focus on the productive, committed, energetic worker you get on the days they are in, and play to that.
+Make sure that you set realistic objectives for the hours worked.
+Think about scheduling key meetings on days which are best for part-time workers.
+Do not assume that part-time workers are less committed to their jobs or career because they are not always visible – my experience is that part-time workers can be more focused and have a valuable perspective from the time spent out of the office.
+Try not to see part-time working as an inconvenience – focus on the productive, committed, resilient worker you will have, and the skills they can develop when out of the office and play to that.